sparklingGibbon/polycat-contracts/notes.md

-Deploy, transfer ownership, this part is simple
+Deploy VaultHealer, transfer ownership, this part is simple.
+This contract is the central hub that accepts user funds.
+It's the intermediary between the user and the strategies, which handle deposits and compounding

 Crystl-Matic LP strategy: 0x8901972723fa42277cA90f7322704Ef94c1daF3a